ankaAR/bestiario5e/_creatures/lamia.md

 ***Multiataque.*** The lamia makes two attacks: one with its claws and one with its dagger or Intoxicating Touch.

 ***Claws.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
-Impacto: 14 (2d10 + 3) slashing damage.
+Impacto: 14 (2d10 + 3) puntos de daño cortante.

 ***Dagger.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
 Impacto: 5 (1d4 + 3) piercing damage.

-***Intoxicating Touch.*** Melee Spell Attack: +5 al ataque, alcance 5 ft., one creature.
-Hit: The target is magically cursed for 1 hour.
+***Intoxicating Touch.*** Melee Spell Attack: +5 al ataque, alcance 5 pies (1.5 mts), una criatura.
+Impacto: The target is magically cursed for 1 hour.
 Until the curse ends, the target has disadvantage on Wisdom saving throws and all ability checks.